Paul Goldschmidt Player Props: Cardinals vs. Giants

 Paul Goldschmidt At The Plate

-- Goldschmidt has six doubles, two home runs and 15 walks while hitting .278.
+- Goldschmidt is hitting .277 with seven doubles, two home runs and 15 walks.

-- Among qualifying hitters, he ranks 60th in batting average, while his on-base percentage ranks 21st and he is 85th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 60th, his on-base percentage ranks 25th, and he is 80th in the league in slugging.

-- He has gone deep in two of 21 games played this year, and in 2.1% of his plate appearances.
+- In 22 games played this season, he has hit a homer in two of them.

-- In seven games this season (33.3%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (31.8%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.